First you need to setup a Linqer Connection.

 You can compare the output SQL, which has been produced by the .NET with the original SQL statement.

-, in case you don't want to run LINQ statement, but just want to make sure it is valid.
+Click F6 to or use the "Compile" button , when you do not want to run a LINQ statement but want to make sure it is valid.

 Use generated classes, which turn your query result into the convenient list.